Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Payroll card pros

-• Replaceable: Lost or stolen payroll cards are usually easy to replace (often for a small fee).
+• Lost cards can be replaced: Lost or stolen payroll cards are usually easy to replace, although some providers may charge a replacement fee.

-• Easy access to wages: Workers can access funds from their payroll cards immediately and conveniently.
+• Easy access to wages: Workers can access their funds immediately and use their payroll cards to make purchases, pay bills or withdraw cash.

-• Cost-effective: Depending on the payroll card service, payroll cards can be a cost-effective alternative to printing and distributing checks or paying direct deposit fees.
+• Cost-effective: Depending on the provider, payroll cards can be a cost-effective alternative to printing and mailing paper checks — which can cost businesses $4 or more per check once paper, printing, postage and administrative time are factored in — or paying direct deposit setup fees.

 Payroll card cons